-Thank you for expressing interest in volunteering to tutor.
+Thank you for expressing interest in being a volunteer tutor.
 The San Diego Council on Literacy supports a variety of literacy programs throughout San Diego County.
-These programs provide one-on-one, small group, computer assisted, and classroom tutoring services for adults, youth, and families.
-You do not need to have previous experience to be a tutor.
-Patience, flexibility, a sense of humor, and a love for reading and helping people are traits of a successful tutor.
-You must be 18 years of age or older to tutor with most of our literacy programs.
+These programs provide one-on-one, small group, computer-assisted, and classroom instruction services for adults, youth, and families.
+Volunteers do not need to have previous experience to be a tutor.
+Patience, flexibility, a sense of humor, and a love for reading and helping people are characteristics of a successful tutor.
+You must be 18 years of age or older to tutor with most literacy programs.

 Use our convenient online registration form to register, or you can call the Literacy Referral Line at 888-850-READ (7323) for more information.

-Alternatively, please forward your name, address, phone number, and the program you are interested in through email to Contact@literacysandiego.org.
+Alternatively, please forward your name, address, phone number, and the program you are interested to Contact@literacysandiego.org.

 Your personal information will ONLY be shared with a partner literacy program.